(C) 2013, G. Forrest Cook W0RIO (formerly WB0RIO)

-This was a purely experimental project.
+This project was purely experimental.
 The goal was to generate a parallel sequence of audio tones that would show up as characters in a waterfall display, also known as a spectrogram.
 Waterfall displays are commonly used by ham radio operators to visualize the audio that is received by a radio receiver.
 They can help to visualize digitally encoded signals such as CW, RTTY, psk31 and Olivia, to name a few.

 Normally, the digitized audio data is fed into a decoder program.
 The tones generated with Tonewriter can be directly read as characters in the waterfall display.
 The concept is not unique, ham radio operators sometimes encode a few waterfall-readable characters in the preamble of a digitally encoded message.
 Tonewriter just puts that functionality on an Arduino board.
 The idea could be further expanded by sending higher resolution fonts, pixelated images and even greyscale images.